vandermesis/CleanWeather/README.md

 - with systematic code review
 - all stages approved by my mentor
 - all critical parts of application covered by unit tests with use of Bitrise CI
+- alternatively - first scene is also made with MVVM design pattern (CityListMVVM folder)

 Application shows current, past and future weather for different locations.
 It is completely rewritten Weatherly app.